Fieldwork

 Academic Credit:

-8 credits upper division credits offered by University of Utah.
-Out of state students pay resident rates during summer.
-Check University of Utah admissions website for current tuition. http://fbs.admin.utah.edu/income/tuition/
+Eight upper division credits offered by University of Utah.
+Out-of-state students pay resident tuition rates during summer.
+Check University of Utah admissions website for current tuition. http://fbs.admin.utah.edu/income/tuition/ Students must apply to the University of Utah for summer semester (non-matriculated/non degree seeking enrollment).

 Contact Information: